im-L0r3/Atomic-L0r3-TV/README.md

 ##### ADD FEATURES #######################################################################

-Add flgas that were used for the run to the comment

 Saftey stop if no season number	(test with Frank Lloyd) Safety stop if no episode number

 When dry run, display show name and TMDB ID before quitting